duncanbradley/thesis/related_work.md

 Introducing my topic - magnitude judgements:
-Rarely mentioned as deceptive when describing axis manipulations
+Rarely mentioned as deceptive when describing axis manipulations Explain why risk research is so interested in magnitude of difference effects.
+The choice to do something always has an alternative action.
+Speigelhalter explains why relative risks are better than absolute risks.
+But sometimes magnitude does have to be communicated.

 Certain types of misleading design are consistently misleading (e.g. inverted y-axis).
 They are consistently misleading becuase this isn’t based on the data at all.
 Other types are not consistently misleading (e.g. truncated y-axis).
 Here, it’s impossible to say *a priori* that a chart is misleading because the quality of the design depends on the data.
 Therefore, it’s really about the *potential* to mislead.
 A simple test could be whether the ‘misleader’ (to use Ge et al.’s (2023) term) needs to have the word ‘inappropriate’ before it to convey the issue.
 For example, concealed uncertainty, cherry picking, missing data are all self explanatory, but ‘aggregation’ and ‘scale range’ need the word inappropriate before them in order to highlight the issue.
 It is the later that might be considered ‘potentially’ misleading.
 Ge et al. (2023) also note that assessing response accuracy requires a specific task, so misleadingness will always be related to specific tasks.